magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

 .. figure:: mag_ord.png

-   * Two physically equivalent ways to represent an antiferromagnet: left, using a magnetic ordering wavevector; right, using a supercell.
+   *Two physically-equivalent ways to represent an antiferromagnet: left, using a magnetic ordering wavevector; right, using a supercell.
 The left approach is practically more convenient as it exploits all crystal symmetries and results in a lower computational cost.*

 Eigensolution